A simple symmetric exclusion process driven by an asymmetric tracer particle: Model definition and statement of results

 \end{cor}

-To perform asymptotic analysis, it will be helpful for us to compute the generating function for the restricted partition function.
-The main result in that direction is an unexpectedly explicit formula for the bivariate generating function, which is exponential in the $L$ variable and ordinary in the $n$ variable.
+To perform asymptotic analysis, it will be helpful to compute the generating function for the restricted partition function.
+As we will see in Corollary~\ref{cor:ss-p=q}, the stationary distribution is uniform when $p=q$.
+We will therefore restrict our attention to $p>q$ for this analysis.
+The main result in this direction is an unexpectedly explicit formula for the bivariate generating function, which is exponential in the $L$ variable and ordinary in the $n$ variable.